marxin/texi2rst-generated/sphinx/install/configuration.rst

   shorthand assumption is not correct, you can use the explicit include and lib options directly.

+.. option:: --with-sphinx-build

+  The documentation depends on ``Sphinx`` version |needs_sphinx| and you can provide an alternative path to ``sphinx-build`` which can be easily installed in a virtual environment.
+For more information, please see :ref:`gccint:sphinx_install`.

 These flags are applicable to the host platform only.
 When building a cross compiler, they will not be used to configure target libraries.

 Cross-Compiler-Specific Options
 ===============================